We Are Dedicated

 Margaret is a premier estate planning attorney.
 Her reputation, substantive knowledge, client and family centered focus, and strong work ethic will make a vital contribution to maintaining the firm's standard of excellence in estate planning, will and trust design and drafting, trust funding and probate, fiduciary representation, and elder law.

-She has a “Preeminent 5.0 out of 5” rating by Martindale Hubbell and has been named to “Best Lawyers” in Elder Law by her peers since 2013.
-According to “Justice,” the NE Supreme Court’s on-line case management system, Margaret has represented Personal Representatives, Co-Personal Representatives, or Trustees in over 400 different cases involving decedent’s estates.
+She has an AV rating and a “Preeminent 5.0 out of 5” rating by Martindale Hubbell.
+She has been named to “Best Lawyers” in Elder Law by her peers since 2013.
+According to “Justice,” the NE Supreme Court’s on-line case management system, Margaret has represented Personal Representatives, Co-Personal Representatives, or Trustees in over 700 different cases involving decedent’s estates.
 She is a Charter Member of ElderCounsel and is active in the Nebraska Bar Association Section on Real Estate, Probate and Trust Law and the Omaha Bar Association keeping current in Elder Law, Estate Planning, Will, Trust and Power of Attorney preparation, as well as contested matters in Probate Court.

 Daniel J. Wintz